HuringdaCat/HuringdaCat/README.md

-# Hi there, I'm HuringdaCat! 👋 I am a cat.
+# Hi there, I'm HuringdaCat! :paw_prints: :smile_cat:  I am a cat.
 A fluffy one.

 This is my human's GitHub profile!
 She's passionate about technology, coding, and contributing to the open-source community.
 Here you'll find my latest projects, collaborations, and experiments.